 Tips and tricks to pay as little inheritance tax as possible are ALL over the web.
 Strategies such as giving some away to charity, borrowing money against your home or even getting married will help you reduce the amount of tax paid.
 Here is a pretty well summarized guide.

 There are a few other taxes which I haven’t included such as stamp duty (residential properties you purchase), excise duty (tobacco, alcohol, etc) and council tax (according to the property value by local authority).
 There is one thing which isn’t taxed… yet: Gambling.
 See my cheeky Money Experiment on Matched Betting

 And now… to the biggest question of them all…

 I am a student, should I pay tax/ how do I pay tax?

 I’ve had this questions since forever and it was NOT easy to find the answer (thanks again secondary education).
 The answer is pretty basic: you only pay tax if you’re working.
 You won’t pay tax on student loans or grants, but you will pay income tax and National Insurance contributions through your employer.
 Of course, remember that you have to be earning over £11,500 (your personal allowance) before paying tax.

 What if I’m self employed?
-So if you like to hustle and earn a lil side income, you will have to learn how to fill out a Self-Assessment on the 5th of April.
+If you’ve got a cool side hustle, you will have to learn how to fill out a Self-Assessment on the 5th of April.
 The next year 2018 will be my first time filling out one and I’m not going to lie I’m slightly excited/nervous (proper adulting folks!).
 Just remember to keep track of your income and expenses so you know which numbers to slot in…

 What if I’m an international student?
 You will still be paying tax, and it’ll be the UK band rate you’re paying, not the one in your home country.
 However, your country might have double tax agreements with the UK.
 Check them out here